marq24/emacberry.com/_docs/3300-climb.md

 data has to contain elevation changes that qualify for **one** or **multiple climbs** [see climb detection](#algo).

-The Climb view shows always the climb that is the closest to your current position (but in the climbs are ordered by the sequence of their occurrence in the loaded navigation path.
+The Climb view shows always the climb that is the closest to your current position (but in the climbs are ordered by the sequence of their occurrence in the loaded navigation path).
 So please don't get confused when you start your activity and the Climb View will show you not the first climb in the sequence.

 ## Before or after a Climb